 - Being patient – weight loss is hard!

-It’s important to talk to your veterinarian before starting any weight loss and exercise program for your pet.
+And don’t forget that it’s important to talk to your veterinarian before starting any weight loss and exercise program for your dog, cat or horse.
 Your veterinarian can help guide the program and provide resources to ensure success!